 The donation-based crowdfunding is recognized when contributors donate gifts or money to a project through a platform without expecting any payment or reward in return.
 In this case, the project is not for profit and contributors will not receive any benefit from such a donation.
 Thus, GST and Income Taxes may not be relevant.
 Nevertheless, the crowdfunding platform will have to pay income tax as they usually charge initiators an amount of fees for providing their services.

-It is understandable that the tax issues are complicated and different depending on each circumstance such as size of the business, type of funding and purpose of a project.
+Income tax applies when there is any intention or activity to carry a business or profit-making schemes.
+It is understandable that the tax issues are complicated and different based on each circumstance including size of the business, type of funding and purpose of a project.
 To make sure that you do not miss out any tax compliance obligations and avoid tax penalties, it is wise to consult with a qualified and trained tax professional.
-Given the added complexities of modern crowdfunding methodologies and due to the use of multiple ways of crowdfunding and use of different platforms for the same activity, such accounting can get quite complex and creates a recipe for incorrect tax effects.
-However though, even with the complexities the concepts of taxing income within and accruals or cash basis of accounting still remains the same.
+There can be chances of getting incorrect tax effects due to such high complexity in its methodologies.
+However even with the complexities the concepts of taxing income within accruals or cash basis of accounting still remains the same.